m-a-h-e/m-a-h-e.github.io/classification.md

 ---
+tags: python,numpy,neural-network,classification,classes,sigmoid,softmax
 mathjax: true
 ---
+# Classification

-# The Softmax Function and its Derivative
+## The Softmax Function and its Derivative

 {:.note}
 We define n as the softmax output vector index and k as the softmax input vector index.